PascalJPan/dungeondesk/README.md

 A powerful campaign management tool for tabletop RPG Game Masters.
 Organize your world-building, track entities, manage combat, and export content for AI-assisted creation.

-It is online and ready to use here: https://pascalpan.com/creations/DungeonDesk/ (Your progess is only cached so better download the campaign json via export after each session ;))
+It is online and ready to use here: https://pascalpan.com/creations/DungeonDesk/

+(Download the campaign json via export after each session as your data is only cached in your browser;))

 ## ✨ Features